 Regular physical activity is good for everyone’s health, and people of all ages and body types can be physically active.
 National Physical Fitness and Sports Month is a great time to spread the word about the benefits of getting active.
-Getting regular physical activity can benefit everyone – children, adolescents, and adults alike.

-Here are just some of the benefits of physical activity:
+Here are just a few benefits of physical activity:

 - Children and adolescents – Physical activity can improve muscular fitness and bone and heart health.

 - Adults – Physical activity can lower risk for heart disease, type 2 diabetes, and some types of cancer.

-- Older adults – Physical activity can lower the risk of falls and improve cognitive functioning (like judgment and learning).
+- Older adults – Physical activity can lower the risk of falls and improve cognitive functioning (like learning and judgment skills).